tc10815/BronxZooGuide/readme.md

 ## 1. What is/are the problem/s you want to solve?
 Please provide background based on research.

 There are currently no audiotours (or modern physical guides) to the Bronx Zoo.
-Audio guides makes sightseeing much more rewarding.
+Audio guides make sightseeing much more rewarding.

 ## 2. Who are the users you are targeting?
 Please use a Persona to describe your users and draw a picture of your target user.